Sly-Ry/Food-Fest/README.md

 Time to Interactive (TTI)
     - this is the time it takes for the webpage being audited to become usable

+Web manifest
+    - The blueprint of a PWA.
+    - It's a JSON file that will contain the metadata such as a title, a description, and an icon that tells the user's device what it is installing and how it should look on the home screen.
+    -Web manifests can be created manually or automatically with the help of a webpack plugin.
+    - You don't have to use webpack to include a web manifest in your application.

 webpack
     - a module bundler for JavaScript.
     - webpack simplifies front-end web development by automating many of the aforementioned optimizations.
     - webpack's main objective: to reduce the processing time needed by the browser to render the webpage.
     - By splitting the code into modules, webpack can bundle them into bite-sized chunks that can be loaded on demand.
 This will limit the browser's valuable processing power to focus on the critical chunks for the page load.